Who is responsible for Lake Cathie?

 Yes, as the works are intended to draw water into the system from the ocean, considerable amounts of sand will also be brought in by the waves and tides.
 Estuaries by nature, are always filling in, this is caused by infill from the sea with marine sand as well as sand from rivers and creeks and mud from the land.

-Even large estuaries such as Lake Macquarie (Newcastle) that are permanently open have more sand brought in, than taken out as depicted in the picture below.
+Even large estuaries such as Lake Macquarie (Newcastle) that are permanently open have more sand brought in, than taken out.

 If we open the lake will it close again?